EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/REPORT.md

 #### 1.1 Overview

 The poison spray particle system is a core combat mechanic in Level 2, allowing the player ant to shoot venom at insect enemies.
+The system creates a distinctive black-purple cone-shaped trail effect that provides clear visual feedback for the venom attack.
 The system uses Unity's ParticleSystem component with custom scripting to control emission rate, cone angle, and collision detection.

 #### 1.2 Implementation Details